*

 Metapenaeus macleayi

-• Matthew D. Taylor (Department of Primary Industries, New South Wales)
+• Matthew D. Taylor (New South Wales Department of Primary Industries)

-• Anthony Roelofs (Department of Agriculture and Fisheries, Queensland)
+• Brad Zeller (Department of Agriculture and Fisheries, Queensland)

 • Victorian Fisheries Authority (Victorian Fisheries Authority)